Foyles

-W & G Foyle Ltd. (usually called simply Foyles) is a bookseller with a chain of seven stores in England.
+Foyles, a trading name of Waterstones Booksellers Limited (formerly W & G Foyle Ltd.), is a bookseller with a chain of seven stores in England.
 It is best known for its flagship store in Charing Cross Road, London.
-Foyles was once listed in the Guinness Book of Records as the world's largest bookshop in terms of shelf length, at 30 mi, and for number of titles on display.
+Foyles was once listed in the Guinness Book of Records as the world's largest bookshop in terms of shelf length, at 30 mi, and of the number of titles on display.
 It was bought by Waterstones in 2018.

-Foyles was famed in the past for its anachronistic, eccentric and sometimes infuriating business practices, so much so that it became a tourist attraction.
+Foyles was famed in the past for its anachronistic, eccentric and sometimes infuriating business practices (see below), so much so that it became a tourist attraction.
 It has since modernised, and has opened several branches and an online store.

+History

 Founding and early branches

 Brothers William and Gilbert Foyle founded the business in 1903.
 After failing entrance exams for the civil service, the brothers offered their redundant textbooks for sale and were inundated by offers.
 This inspired them to launch a second-hand book business from home.
 Flushed with success, they opened a small shop on Station Parade in Queen's Road, Peckham, where they painted "With all Faith" in gilt letters above the door.

 The brothers opened their first West End shop in 1904, at 16 Cecil Court.
 A year later they hired their first member of staff, who promptly disappeared with the weekly takings.
 By 1906, their shop was at 135 Charing Cross Road and they were described as London's largest educational booksellers.

 By 1910, Foyles had added four suburban branches: at Harringay, Shepherd's Bush, Kilburn and Brixton.

 Not long afterward, the brothers moved their central London store to 119 Charing Cross Road, the Foyles Building, where it remained until 2014.
 They acquired adjacent buildings at 1–7 Manette Street including the site of the Old Goldbeater's House.
 For a time the store included premises at 121–125 Charing Cross Road, on the north side of the junction with Manette Street.

 In this period Foyles, like many booksellers, used to stick a small permanent label advertising themselves on every book they sold.
 According to one such label, at some time Foyles had a branch in South Africa, at 12–14 Church Street, Cape Town.